Woolverine563/cex-kc/README.md

 # the above docker exec command should start a shell within the container at `/home/user/results/`
 $ ls
-CDO/ CSO/ DO/ SO/ outputs/ results.json runs.csv
+# CDO/ CSO/ DO/ SO/ outputs/ results.json runs.csv
-# these files/folders should show up on invoking `ls`, there might be other folders as well and may be ignored
+# the above files/folders should show up on invoking `ls`, there might be other folders as well and may be ignored
+# Each of these correspond to an experiment with a particular configuration
+# CDO: Dynamic ordering with conflict optimization
+# CSO: Static ordering with conflict optimization
+# DO: Dynamic ordering without conflict optimization
+# SO: Static ordering without conflict optimization
+# To understand these terms, refer to Section 7 of our paper.

 # Finally, after inspecting the log files etc, we can stop and remove the container in which the experiment was run
 $ sudo docker stop container_id